 NOTE: For ordinarily resident employees, salary will be paid in local currency using the established exchange rate.

-NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST BE RESIDING IN COUNTRY AND HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.
+ALL ORDINARILY RESIDENT (OR) APPLICANTS (See Appendix A for definition) MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission Addis Ababa is seeking an individual for the position of Guard in the Regional Security Office of the Embassy.
+The U.S. Mission in Addis Ababa is seeking eligible and qualified applicants for the position of Guard in the Regional Security Office /RSO/ of the U.S. Embassy.

 BASIC FUNCTION OF POSITION